 by Deb Brammer

-In more than 30 years of writing for publication, writers’ conferences have been one of my most helpful resources.
+In nearly forty years of writing for publication, writers’ conferences have been one of my most helpful resources.
 You may have been considering a writers’ conference and wondered if it would help you.
 Here are some things I have gained by attending Christian writers’ conferences.

 I have learned practical tips at writers’ conferences that I wouldn’t have gotten elsewhere.
 In 1984 Lee Roddy taught a workshop which explained basic plot elements of a story.
 I still use some of his points as a checklist for my own fiction today.
 Maybe there’s a book out there that explains all that in the concise way he did, but I didn’t know about it then.
 Even today I don’t know of one good source of that information apart from his workshop.
 I learn a lot of information at conferences that make me a better writer.